 Where to Stay

 Since it can take quite a long time to get to Cape Scott from southern Vancouver Island, many people choose to stay overnight in the area before their trip.
 The nearest places to stay in a hotel are Port Hardy.
 When we hiked the North Coast Trail, we stayed at the Glen Lyon Inn in Port Hardy first.
-The indigenous-owned Kwa’lilas Hotel in Port Hardy is gorgeous.
+I also recently stayed at the indigenous-owned Kwa’lilas Hotel in Port Hardy.
+It’s gorgeous!
 If you’re on a budget, the North Coast Trail Backpackers Hostel gets good reviews.
 There are also lots of cute cabins on Airbnb.

 If you want to camp, here is a list of drive-in campgrounds on the way to the Cape Scott trailhead: